Table of Contents

 Even though CPAP therapy is considered by many specialists to be the gold standard for treating sleep apnea, some experts now believe that the use of a CPAP device might lead to the detriment of the patient’s health.

 Studies about CPAP Machines and Pneumonia

-included more than 6,000 people who had been newly diagnosed with sleep apnea.
+The study included more than 6,000 people who had been newly diagnosed with sleep apnea.
 All of the patients included in the study were older than 20 years and had an average of 55 years.
-The test subjects, were compared to a group that didn’t suffer from sleep apnea, but one that matched in sex, age as well as other long-term conditions.
+The test subjects were compared to a group that didn’t suffer from sleep apnea, but one that matched in sex, age as well as other long-term conditions.

 The participants in the study did not have a history of pulmonary infections.
 The researchers then followed up after five years.
 The results of the study showed that those with sleep apnea had about a 20% more chance of getting diagnosed with pneumonia compared to the controlled group.

 This Taiwanese study indicated that sleep apnea was an unrelated risk in incident pneumonia.
-The study showed that patients who suffered from severe sleep apnea had a greater chance of getting pneumonia compared to sleep apnea patients who exhibited mild symptoms.
-Sleep apnea severity led to an increase need of CPAP therapy which in turn increased the risk of pneumonia.
+The study showed that patients who suffered from severe sleep apnea had a higher chance of getting pneumonia compared to sleep apnea patients who exhibited mild symptoms.
+Sleep apnea severity led to an increasing need for CPAP therapy, which in turn increased the risk of pneumonia.

 The team of researchers speculated that the increased risk of pneumonia was brought about by sleep apnea patient’s aspirating liquid or contents from the throat.
-When a person’s airway is obstructed while they sleep it can lead to the introduction of foreign items such as drink or food from the gastrointestinal tract or oropharynx into the voice box.
+When a person’s airway is obstructed while they sleep, it can lead to the introduction of different items such as drink or food from the gastrointestinal tract or oropharynx into the voice box.